Andrei Kanchelskis: Post-playing career

+In July 2023, Kanchelskis was appointed as general director of the Kazakh club Tobol.
+In November 2023, he left his position due to a conflict with the club owner.

+On 25 December 2023, Kanchelskis was appointed as Head Coach of Kyrgyz Premier League club Muras United on a one-year contract.

 Personal life

 Kanchelskis has a son, also named Andrei, who is a supporter of Everton, due to the fondness with which Everton fans remembered his father's short spell with the club.
 In 1993, Kanchelskis' wife Inna suffered a miscarriage during their first pregnancy.